matomo-org/developer-documentation/docs/4.x/tests-php.md

 The `IntegrationTestCase` base class provides a `setUp()` method that creates a test Piwik database and a `tearDown()` method that removes it.
 During integration tests all plugins will be loaded allowing you to write actual integration tests.

+### Troubleshooting Integration Tests

+There are some common issues that can occur when writing integration tests.
+These are listed below with their appropriate solution:

+* **Translations are required to be loaded in my test, but are not**: By default, integration tests do not load translations (whereas system tests do).
+If you need real translations, you can override this behavior with the following code added to your integration test:
+    ```
+    protected static function configureFixture($fixture)
+    {
+        $fixture->extraTestEnvVars['loadRealTranslations'] = true;
+    }
+    ```
+* **I want to track requests in my integration test, but they are not tracking and giving an empty response.**: There are a lot of reasons this could happen, but the most common is that there is no superuser created and the tracker cannot authenticate.
+Integration tests by default do not create real superuser before running tests.
+You can override this behavior with the following code added to your integration test:
+    ```
+    protected static function configureFixture($fixture)
+    {
+        $fixture->createSuperUser = true;
+    }
+    ```

 ## Running tests

 To run a test, use the command `tests:run` which allows you to execute a test suite, a specific file, all files within a folder or a group of tests.